 7 Tips for Designing an Eco-Friendly Home

-Being environmentally conscious has gained popularity in recent years and we've seen various ways that architects and homeowners have incorporated greenery into their home as a way to combat environmental issues.
-In this article we look at 7 ways that architects and homeowners can improve homes to make them more eco-friendly.
+Being environmentally conscious has gained popularity in recent years and we've seen various ways that architects have pitched sustainable futures.
+One of the simpler ways in regards to homes has been to add more greenery.
+In this article we look at 7 ways that architects and homeowners can improve homes to make them more eco-friendly with minimal upgrades.

 1) Fresh-Air Ventilation